apache/cordova-docs/README.md

 Linux, follow the instructions on [this site][linux_node].

-***
+### Verify Node.js

-Verify the installation by running:
+Verify your Node.js installation by running:

     node --version
     npm --version

 ## Dependencies

-Once Ruby and JavaScript are installed, install Ruby dependencies by running:
+Once Ruby and Node.js are installed, install Ruby dependencies by running:

     gem install bundler
     bundle install --path ./ruby_modules

 This will install the required Ruby Gems locally into a subfolder called `ruby_modules` in your repo folder.
 On some systems, the above commands need to be prefixed with `sudo`.
 Similarly on Windows, the `cmd` window in which those commands are to be run might need to have been "Run as Administrator."

-Finally, install JavaScript dependencies by running:
+Finally, install Node.js and JavaScript dependencies by running:

     npm install